douglasgreen/utility/docs/option_parser.md

 to add all terms, parameters, and flags without having to repeat their names.
 `OptParser::addUsage()` is for the case when you have multiple commands.
 Call this function to add each command with its associated terms, parameters, and flags by name.

-## Project setup

-Standard config files for linting and testing are copied into place from a GitHub repository called [config-setup](https://github.com/douglasgreen/config-setup).
-See that project's README page for details.